-- (26) The FIN-FSA recommends that the provisions of paragraphs 21-25 above are also complied with by supervised entities excluded from the authority to issue regulations under paragraph 19. - (27) According to the FIN-FSA's interpretation, the obligation referred to in chapter 2, section 3(1) of the AML Act to prepare a risk assessment means that the risk assessment shall be documented so that it can be submitted to the FIN-FSA without undue delay. - (28) According to the FIN-FSA's interpretation, the obligation referred to in chapter 2, section 3(1) of the AML Act to prepare a risk assessment also entails that the description of the risk assessment process and the policies and procedures applied therein shall be documented so that the description can be submitted to the FIN-FSA without undue delay. - (29) The FIN-FSA recommends that supervised entities assess whether it is necessary to update the risk appetite statement in for example when they identify new risks related to their activities, revise their assessment of previously identified risks or consider that their risk management measures are no longer adequate to manage the ML/TF risks related to their activities in a proportionate way.
+- (28) The FIN-FSA recommends that paragraphs 23-27 above are also complied with by supervised entities excluded from the authority to issue regulations under paragraph 21. - (29) The checking of up-to-datedness above in paragraphs 23 and 27 means that the supervised entity reviews whether it is necessary to update the risk assessment or risk appetite statement. - (30) The FIN-FSA recommends that, in reviewing the up-to-datedness of the risk assessment, the supervised entity considers paragraphs 1.6-1.10 of the EBA Risk Factors Guidelines. - (31) According to the FIN-FSA's interpretation, the obligation referred to in chapter 2, section 3(1) of the AML Act to prepare a risk assessment means that the risk assessment shall be documented so that it can be submitted to the FIN-FSA without undue delay.

+- (32) According to the FIN-FSA's interpretation, the obligation referred to in chapter 2, section 3(1) of the AML Act to prepare a risk assessment also entails that the description of the risk assessment process and the policies and procedures applied therein shall be documented so that the description can be submitted to the FIN-FSA without undue delay. - (33) The FIN-FSA recommends that supervised entities assess whether it is necessary to update the risk appetite statement in for example when they identify new risks related to their activities, revise their assessment of previously identified risks or consider that their risk management measures are no longer adequate to manage the ML/TF risks related to their activities in a proportionate way.